 If running the engine on gasoline, check to see that there is sufficient gasoline in the fuel tank.
-The fuel gauge on top of the tank will give a rough estimate of the gasoline level.
-The gauge will appear white then fill red as the tank is filled.
+The fuel gauge on the control center display will give a rough estimate of the gasoline level.

 Note: Fuel gauge may not register with less than 1/3 fuel tank full.